HeribertoLopez/Moon/_posts/2016-03-20-markdown-syntax.md

 For this project, I wanted to do something similar to that segment of the television series.
 However, instead of guessing, I decided to explore building several models that could classify Pokemon based on their individual characteristics and features.
 Below are a few of the questions guiding the exploration.

-### Out of the following Statistical Methods which produces the lowest error rate when classfying the Pokemon by type?
+*Out of the following Statistical Methods which produces the lowest error rate when classfying the Pokemon by type?*
 - LDA
 - Decision Tree

-### Using the following methods, how about when we build a predictive model to determine whether a Pokemon is legendary or not?
+*Using the following methods, how about when we build a predictive model to determine whether a Pokemon is legendary or not?*
 - KNN
 - Ridge

-### Lastly, how well does the singular value decomposition method differentiate between different types of Pokemon?
+*Lastly, how well does the singular value decomposition method differentiate between different types of Pokemon?*
+- Singular Value Decomposition

 ## Datasets